dell/redfish-ansible-module/README.md

 ## Limitations and Disclaimers

-  - These Ansible modules are for demonstration purposes only (for now).
+  - For now, these Ansible modules are for demonstration purposes only.

 ## Support